 In part, Toyota's move has been forced by the Chinese government’s plans to set quotas of EV sales that manufacturers must hit, and there are ongoing rumours that it may launch a heavily modified CH-R crossover in China in 2019 to meet the short-term requirements there.
 However, in order to achieve its global EV goals it announced a partnership with Mazda and parts supplier Denso earlier this year.

 Toyota also confirmed today that it hoped to commercialise solid-state batteries by the early 2020s, which would make it the first car maker to do so.
 Other manufacturers such as Volkswagen and Volvo have hinted that they won’t introduce solid-state batteries until at least 2025.
 The technology, which will eventually replace the lithium-ion batteries used today, is expected to be game-changing for electric vehicles, offering around 620 miles of range.

 Meanwhile, Toyota and Panasonic announced last week that they will start a feasibility study aimed at producing the best prismatic battery in the automotive industry.
 Prismatic batteries are more akin to those cells used in smartphones, as opposed to the cylindrical lithium-ion cells more commonly used, and can potentially confer cost and weight savings.

-The Japanese car company has also confirmed it will expand its fuel-cell line-up beyond the Mirai for both passenger and commercial vehicles, confirming its commitment to hydrogen alongside hybrids and pure electric models.
+The Japanese car company has also confirmed it will expand its fuel-cell line-up beyond the Toyota Mirai for both passenger and commercial vehicles, confirming its commitment to hydrogen alongside hybrids and pure electric models.
 By comparison, many manufacturers are choosing to focus on hybrids and pure electric models rather than invest in costly hydrogen vehicle development.